 Alona Ferber, Sub-Editor

-Alona is the sub-editor for the Centre on Religion & Geopolitics.
+Alona is the sub-editor for the Centre on Religion & Geopolitics, managing the style of our publications, as well as commissioning comment and analysis.
 Before joining CRG, Alona spent a decade living in Israel and Mexico.
 She was a journalist at the Israeli newspaper Haaretz and worked in cooperation programmes at the British Embassy in Mexico.
+Alona's writing has appeared in publications including Haaretz, Spiegel Online, The Jewish Daily Forward, and The Independent.
 She has an MA in Middle Eastern History from Tel Aviv University.
+Fluent in Hebrew, she also speaks Spanish and has studied Arabic and German.

 Rachel Bryson, Researcher